balthazarneveu/monocular_pose_and_forces_estimation/README.md

 - :camera: the camera is assumed calibrated and standing on a tripod.

-### Video pipeline : inverse kinematics
+### :camera: Video pipeline and inverse kinematics
-The current code is able to batch process videos and performs:
+The current code is able to batch process videos and perform:
 - 2D pose and 3D pose estimation using Mediapipe (off the shelf)
   - RGB video :arrow_right: 3D & 2D joint positions
 - inverse kinematics from the 3D points